Kranji War Cemetery: History

 The site was expanded by the concentration of graves from surrounding areas and from Saigon in then-French Indochina (now Ho Chi Minh City in Vietnam).

 Colin St Clair Oakes designed the Singapore Memorial and the War Cemetery, and the memorial was unveiled on 2 March 1957 by Sir Robert Black, who was a former a prisoner of war of the Japanese and at the time of the unveiling was then the Governor and Commander-in-Chief, Singapore.

 Repatriation of Australian war dead

 On 2 June 2016, the remains of 32 persons interred at Terendak Camp, Malaysia, including several family members, plus one Vietnam War soldier interred at Kranji War Cemetery, were repatriated to Australia, landing at RAAF Base Richmond on two Royal Australian Air Force C-17s.
-They had been dis-interred following agreement between the governments.
+They had been disinterred following agreement between the governments.

 Special memorials

 Special memorials exist to commemorate specific deaths or graves that could not be found.
 These memorials are mainly clustered around the main Singapore Memorial.